Blondin et Cirage

 Blondin et Cirage (Blondin and Cirage, literally Blondy and Shoe polish) is a Belgian humoristic adventure comic strip by Jijé created in 1939 for the Catholic children's magazine Petits Belges.
 The comic was also published in its Flemish counterpart Zonneland, initially under the name Wietje en Krol, later as Blondie en Blinkie.
 It stars two boys, Blondin – who is white – and Cirage – who is black.

 Concept

 Blondin is a white, blond-haired boy who functions as the straight man of the comic.
-Cirage is a black boy who functions as his comedic sidekick, yet is equally clever; despite Cirage's role of providing comic relief, he is the one who solves the problems the duo encounters, and so can be considered the true hero of the series.
+Cirage is a black boy who functions as his comedic sidekick, yet is equally clever.
 They go on several adventures which bring them to the United States, Africa and Mexico.